Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 Explainer

-The voters most affected by climate change would see the worst impact.
+The voters most affected by climate change would see the worst impact of the SAVE Act 2.0.
 Here’s why, and how we can block it.

 In this article:

-The authors of this bill know that our vote is our power.
-By blocking huge numbers of voters, they can take away power from everyday people – and put more in the hands of wealthy elites.
+The authors of these bills know that our vote is our power.
+By blocking huge numbers of eligible voters, they want to take away power from everyday people – and put more in the hands of wealthy elites.

 Forcing citizens to: